ArdanaLabs/dUSD/docs/reasoning/dusd-spec-onchain.md

 - Signed by owner
 - (total?) debt increase/decrease matches minted dUSD
 - debt is not negative
+- the time stamp of the debt is updated
+	- the time window of the tx is not too large (maybe an hour or a day)
+	- the time stamp is set to a time within that window
+	- the new time zone is after the last
+		(this is probably redundant as even a naive implementation would just require negative tokens to be sent to the buffer which the node will reject anyway)
+- the stability fee is paid to the buffer address
+	- we could allow the stability fee to just increase the debt but this is equivelent to just minting dUSD to pay it as part of the same transaction

 If the redeemer was liquidate:
 - Vault was bellow liquidation ratio
+	- this may need to include debt that would be induced by borrowing dUSD to pay stability fees
+		- if this is allowed those fees should be paid by minted dUSD increaseing the debt
+		- this update also needs to use the time at the begining of the time range as the liquidator is incentivised to update into the future if that would push the vault over and the time range should be pretty small
+		- this part could probably also reuse the core adjust logic
 - Auction triggered appropriately? maybe first purchase included in this?

+Stability fee calculation presumably includes some amount of rounding.
+For the onchain code we probably want to enforce a maximum rounding error and a maximum precision.

 ## Auction Address validator